 How important is it for products to be designed sustainably?

-A designer should think about the sustainability of the product they are designing, or the sustainable choice might be that there isn’t a product and it should be as simple as that.
+A designer should think about the sustainability of the product that they are designing.
+The sustainable choice might be that there isn’t a product at all, and it should be as simple as that.

-These are big issues, but we get to them when we build a rapport as a designer.
-I often say when someone gets really stuck on a project ‘go and spend a day outside, take the bus, have a walk around the town centre, go shopping, observe, see what people are struggling with.”
+These are big issues, but we get to them later on when we build more rapport as a designer.
+I often say, when someone gets really stuck on a project: “Go and spend a day outside, take the bus, have a walk around the town centre, go shopping, observe, see what people are struggling with.”

 What do you hope the new Design courses (both BA and MA) will bring to AUB, that will set it aside from other universities?

-We all need to change, we all need to move on from the traditional product design, industrial design, that segregated side of thinking.
-I think it is really important that we are truly trying to do something that is more collaborative with these courses.
+We all need to change, we all need to move on from traditional product design and industrial design – a segregated side of thinking.
+I think it is really important that we are truly trying to do something that is more collaborative with our courses.

 For the BA, hopefully, it will allow students to be a bit more experimental and a bit more explorative and a bit riskier with their designs, because hopefully there will be less box-ticking in terms of what the need to achieve over the course of the years that they are spending with us.

-There’s a desire to give students the opportunity to work more in teams if they want to, because that’s what they are going to be doing when they go into the professional world, very rarely are they going to be working as an individual, trying to crack this massive problem.
+There’s a desire to give students the opportunity to work in teams more, if they want to, because that’s what they are going to be doing when they go into the professional world.
+Very rarely are designers going to be working as an individual in trying to solve problems.

-That doesn’t mean they are bad designers, it means they are good at one part of the design process and not so good at the rest.
-Giving those people the opportunity to explore their ideas at the start, and then giving them alternatives to solving their project further on, or, maybe giving them the opportunity to write about it rather than getting them to produce the finished artefact.
+That doesn’t mean they are bad designers, it just means that they are especially good at one part of the design process.
+Giving those people the opportunity to explore their ideas at the start, and then giving them alternatives to solving their project further on, or, maybe giving them the opportunity to write about their work, rather than producing the finished artefact.

-There’s lots of different levels to being a designer aren’t there?
+There are lots of different levels to being a designer aren’t there?